 When purchasing decorative window film the first concern after which pattern or color works for your window, is “How am I going to install this, and make it look good?”
-Believe it or not, it’s much easier then you think!
+Believe it or not, it’s much easier than you think.
 With some basic tools, a careful hand and some dish soap you’ll have your decorative window film installed in no time!

 Tools Needed to Install Decorative Window Film

-When purchasing from Window Film and More.com your window film comes with a free basic installation kit that includes complete installation instructions and a squeegee.
-In addition to this squeegee you’ll also need a utility knife, 32oz spray bottle, mild detergent (baby shampoo is recommended) some paper towel and we highly recommend a tape measure and a strait edge such as a ruler.
-Also available are complete installation kits.
+When purchasing from windowfilmandmore.com your window film comes with a free basic installation kit that includes complete installation instructions and a squeegee.
+In addition to this squeegee you’ll also need a utility knife, 32oz spray bottle, mild detergent, such as baby shampoo, and some paper towels.
+A tape measure and a straight edge are also highly recommended.
+We also have complete installation kits available.
 These kits include everything you need include a spray bottle, utility knife, scraper, pre-measured mounting solution as well as an additional squeegee.
 The most beneficial reason to purchase a complete installation kit is the cleaning and mounting solution that it comes with.
 The solution only requires you to add water, and allows you to clean the window prior to installation, install the film easier and acts as a professional quality adhesive promoter allowing your decorative window film to last for years!

 Preparing your Window Film for Installation